 So, how do I make sure my website is responsive?

-- The most important tool for good responsive design is the designer.
-Any good web designer will design your website to be responsive — and not to just be user friendly, but to still actually look good when the design gets shuffled on smaller devices.
+1. The best way to achieve responsive design is to get yourself an experienced web designer.
+A good designer will not only design your site to be user-friendly but so that it still actually looks good and achieves your goals when the design gets shuffled on smaller devices.

-If you fall into the category where your website is outdated and what designers would call ‘static’, then perhaps it’s time for a refresh?
-Because if that’s the case, you’re likely missing out on a whole lot of other features that help turn those clicks into sales and make your business operations run more smoothly in general.
+If you fall into the category where your website is outdated then it’s time for a refresh because you’re missing out on a whole lot of other features that help turn those clicks into sales and make your business operations run more smoothly in general.

 Who is Rabble Rouse Creative?